kosli-dev/cli/docs.kosli.com/content/getting_started/report_artifact.md

     - name: Set up Docker Buildx
       uses: docker/setup-buildx-action@v1

-    # use your own username and cofigured token to log into dockerhub
+    # use your own username and configured token to log into dockerhub
     - name: Login to hub.docker.com
       uses: docker/login-action@v1
       with: